 Common Problems With White Trout Lily

-The most common complaint about trout lily is really a problem, but merely its normal growth habit: These plants do not bloom with profusion, and as spring ephemerals, they quickly decline after blooming, leaving bare spots in the garden.
+The most common complaint about trout lily isn't really a problem, but merely its normal growth habit: These plants do not bloom with profusion, and as spring ephemerals, they quickly decline after blooming, leaving bare spots in the garden.

 The best solution is to plant trout lilies in an area where their natural growth habit is not a problem, such as woodland areas mixed with other spring bulbs and shade-loving perennials that can cover the vacated areas with foliage after the trout lilies fade.
-Large-leaved hostas, for example, can extend their leaves to fill in bare areas after the trout lilies are done for the year.
+Large-leafed hostas, for example, can extend their leaves to fill in bare areas after the trout lilies are done for the year.
 You'll need to take care, however, not to allow the other perennials to expand so much that they force out the trout lilies entirely.

 How long does white trout lily live?